knharman/employee-tracker/README.md

   * [Links](#links)
   * [Questions](#questions)
   ### Installation
-  From the root of your project in the command line run the command 'npm init' and answer the series of prompts.
-Next, run the command 'npm install express.'
-(You must have Node.js installed on your computer to run these commands.)
+  First, create a .env file with your MySQL username and password following the example.
+From the root of your project in the command line run the command 'npm install' to install the required dependencies.
+Next, execute the schema.sql and seeds.sql files.
   ### Usage
-  Activate the server by running the command 'node employee-tracker.js'
+  Use the command 'npm start' to launch the application.
   ### Contributions
   Contributions coming soon!
   ### Tests